 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires our directors and executive officers, and persons owning more than 10% of a registered class of our equity securities, to file with the SEC reports of ownership and changes in ownership of the Company's equity securities.
 These same persons are also required to furnish us with copies of all such forms.
-Based solely on a review of the copies of the forms furnished to us, or written representations that no Form 5 filings were required, we believe that, with respect to the 2019 fiscal year, all required Section 16(a) filings were timely made, with the exception of a Form 3 filed for Steven P. Kent on June 18, 2019, and a Form 4 for Thomas Abraham filed on January 6, 2020, reflecting a restricted stock award granted to him on December 19, 2019.
+Based solely on a review of the copies of the forms furnished to us, or written representations that no Form 5 filings were required, we believe that, with respect to the 2020 fiscal year, all required Section 16(a) filings were timely made.

+Proposal 1

-Proposal 1 Election of Directors
+Election of Directors

 The Governance and Nominating Committee of the Board of Directors is responsible for making recommendations to our Board of Directors regarding candidates for directorships and the size and composition of our Board of Directors.
-Each of our nominees currently serves as a Byline director and has consented to being named in this Proxy Statement and has agreed to serve if elected.
+Each of our nominees currently serves as a Byline director, has consented to being named in this Proxy Statement and has agreed to serve if elected.
 If any nominee becomes unable to serve, the shares represented by all valid proxies will be voted for the election of such substitute nominees as the Board of Directors may recommend.
 At this time, the Board of Directors knows of no reason why any nominee might be unavailable or unwilling to serve.